 We began by auditing Kentz’s workforce data, their current recruitment messaging, induction process and messaging, assessment tools and external communications to establish a baseline.
 We shared our learnings with the stakeholder team in a ½ day “brand-plan” session and agreed on next step—in this case, extensive field work.
 We started field work with interviews with a range of senior leaders.
 Some traced their roots with Kentz back to their earliest working days in Ireland decades ago; others were considerably newer.
 We supplemented and sense-checked what we’d learned with ethnography, external and internal research around the world at Kentz operations including Calgary, Canada, Clonmel, Ireland, Doha Qatar, Johannesburg, South Africa and Perth, Australia.

-Our work demonstrated that trust and reliability differentiated Kentz from the competition…but only in some markets, and only under some circumstances More troublingly, Kentz’s Brand equity proved to be far more limited than we or they had expected and, where the brand was known, more transactional, focused on lower-order factors like amount of pay, length of contract, etc.
+Work demonstrated that trust and reliability differentiated Kentz from the competition…but only in some markets, and only under some circumstances More troublingly, Kentz’s Brand equity proved to be far more limited than we or they had expected and, where the brand was known, more transactional, focused on lower-order factors like amount of pay, length of contract, etc.

 Like many organizations with family roots and global footprints, Kentz had developed a strong, relationship-based culture.
 So instead of a global brand that could leverage a global messaging infrastructure, creative conception, management and delivery were left in in many hands in many places.
 This led to inconsistency of message and voice.
 We were able to document a number of low-cost opportunities to improve awareness (aided and unaided) and reputation—as well as addressing systemic issues within Kentz that stood in the way of reputation—through improved brand management structure and processes.